vmware/vic-product/tutorials/elk/README.md

-# Automating provisioning of Higly Available Elastic Stack cluster
+# Automating provisioning of Highly Available Elastic Stack cluster

 This is a simple docker-compose file to provision a higly avaialbe Elastic Stack cluster with 3 Elastic Search Nodes, 2 Logstash Nodes and 2 Kibana Nodes.